aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

   end subroutine addtwo
 end module twomod
 ~~~
-It is not possible to compilable this code as-is because trying to
+It is not possible to compile this code as-is.
+Trying to
 compile `two.f90` fails (missing `onemod.mod`) and the same thing
-happens for `one.f90` (missing `twomod.mod`).
-However, this should not
+happens if you compile `one.f90` (missing `twomod.mod`).
+However, this
-be the case because it is the implementation of both routines that use
+should not be the case because it is the implementation of both
-the other module, not the interface, so there is no reason why this
+routines that use the other module, not the interface, so there is no
-should not be possible.
+reason why this should not be possible.

 ## Introducing submodules